libero/shared-services-experiment/storage/docs/rest.md

 * ``` /files/libero/foo.txt ```
 * ``` /files/libero/baz/bar/foo.txt ```

+The key is unique within the namespace and provides a mapping between the storage entity and the provider entity (e.g. S3).

 ## Storing a file

 To store a file with a namespace of ```libero``` and a key of ```directory/file.pdf```, the following request should be